seanhess/atomic-css/README.md

 ### Recommended ghcid command

-If you want to work on both the web-view library and example code, this `ghcid` command will run and reload the examples server as you change any non-testing code.
+If you want to work on both the atomic-css library and example code, this `ghcid` command will run and reload the examples server as you change any non-testing code.

 ```
-ghcid --command="cabal repl exe:example lib:web-view" --run=Main.main --warnings --reload=./embed/preflight.css
+ghcid --command="cabal repl exe:example lib:atomic-css" --run=Main.main --warnings --reload=./embed/preflight.css
 ```

 If you want to work on the test suite, this will run the tests each time any library code is changed.

 ```
-ghcid --command="cabal repl test lib:web-view" --run=Main.main --warnings --reload=./embed/preflight.css
+ghcid --command="cabal repl test lib:atomic-css" --run=Main.main --warnings --reload=./embed/preflight.css
 ```

 ### Nix